Snowbird Gift Guide

 Consider how much space you have to get your souvenirs and gifts home and whether they will perish.
 Baked goods may not work for everyone, although I have a friend whose mother insisted she bring cake from a local southern bakery back home to Indiana.

 Our rental is known for rather tired-looking kitchen linens, so I buy beautiful new hot pads at the start of each snowbird season, use them during my stay, then bring them home with me.
-If your unit doesn't have the highest thread counts, buy new pillow cases at a discount store such as TJ Maxx, Marshalls, Tuesday Morning or Home Goods and take them home.
+If your unit doesn't have the highest thread counts, buy new pillow cases at a discount store such as TJ Maxx, Marshalls, Tuesday Morning or Home Goods, use them while at your rental and take them home.
 I liven up our condo with seasonal flowers such as blooming hyacinth and tulips.
-When they are done, remove the bulbs from the soil, let them air out and transport them in a plastic bag.
+When they are done, remove the bulbs from the soil, let them air out and transport them home in a plastic bag to later be planted in your yard.

 Difficult to Buy For